Test Maintenance: Guide On How to Maintain Automated Tests

 But a well-maintained test script is the best.

-And while developers work hard to add/update application features, it is the well-maintained test scripts that pick out tiny mistakes that slip into the code.
-You can turn to automation testing to fix the mistakes in the software, but what if the test cases themselves are wrong? maintenance Testing helps here.
+And while developers work hard to add/update application features, the well-maintained test scripts pick out tiny mistakes that slip into the code.
+You can turn to automation testing to fix the mistakes in the software, but what if the test cases themselves are wrong?
+Maintenance testing helps here.
 It keeps the tests up to date, ensures AUT quality, and increases overall test coverage.
 Both manual and automation tests require regular maintenance.
 And for this blog, we will focus on the latter and discuss all the possible scenarios you can implement to maintain your automation tests.

 Here’s our take on test maintenance and why you should think sincerely about implementing it for your business.